Wellstar Paulding Medical Center Nursing

 Nic De Jong, BSN, RN

-Nic De Jong, BSN, RN, was excited about his opportunity to work at Wellstar Paulding Hospital before the hospital’s new facility was even built.
+Nic De Jong, BSN, RN, was excited about his opportunity to work at Wellstar Paulding Medical Center before the hospital’s new facility was even built.
 Nic was in nursing school and he and his wife were looking to buy a house.
 They decided on a home around the corner from where the soon-to-be-hospital was to be built.
-Now Nic has been a nurse at Paulding Hospital for over five years and enjoys being part of a team that considers themselves family.
+Now Nic has been a nurse at Wellstar Paulding for over five years and enjoys being part of a team that considers themselves family.
 He says hospital management is supportive of any innovative ideas they present.
 Coming from a family of nurses, Nic enjoys his role as a charge nurse and embraces his ability to make a difference.
-When people find out he works at Paulding Hospital, they always have a positive response about the great care they received there instilling workplace pride for Nic.
+When people find out he works at Wellstar Paulding, they always have a positive response about the great care they received there instilling workplace pride for Nic.

 Karen Thula, BSN, RN-BC

 When Karen Thula, BSN, RN-BC, and her husband were relocating to Georgia and looking for jobs, both landed opportunities at Wellstar.
 Living in Paulding County, Karen transitioned to a nursing position at Wellstar Paulding after graduating from nursing school and enjoys working in the community where she lives.
 She says the positive culture starts at the top and every team member embodies their philosophy of neighbors caring for neighbors.
 As a nurse, she says she listens to her patients and treats them how she would want to be treated.
 Connecting with patients and creating a caring community is their number one goal.